Subjective Complexity Under Uncertainty: Characterizing understanding

 \section{Characterizing understanding}

 In order to characterize complexity as perceived by the DM, I require a choice-based measure of the types of comparisons that the DM finds it easy to make.
 Monotonicity gives us some information along these lines, as it says that the DM is always able to rank acts that are ordered by statewise dominance.
 The easiest acts to compare to an arbitrary act $f$, aside from those related to $f$ by statewise dominance, are, intuitively, constant acts.
 The more constant acts the DM is able to rank against $f$ the better $f$ is understood.
-Motivated by this intuition, I will begin by making assumptions about comparisons to constant acts, and in particular about the set of acts for which there exists a certain equivalent, i.e. a constant act to which it is indifferent.
-Let $F_{CE}$ be the set of such acts, which I call \textit{well-understood}.\footnote{It is intuitive that acts which are easy to understand have certain equivalents.
+Motivated by this intuition, I will begin by making assumptions about comparisons to constant acts, and in particular about the set of acts for which there exists a certainty equivalent, i.e. a constant act to which it is indifferent.
+Let $F_{CE}$ be the set of such acts, which I call \textit{well-understood}.\footnote{It is intuitive that acts which are easy to understand have certainty equivalents.
 Conversely, I will assume further on that Independence, another intuitive property of easy to understand acts, is satisfied on $F_{CE}$.}

 A bet on an event $E$ is a binary act that has a strictly better consequence on $E$ then on the complement of $E$.
 Given any acts $f,g$, let $f_Eg$ be the binary act which is equal to $f$ on $E$ and $g$ elsewhere.
-Say that an event $E$ is \textit{non-null} if there exist $c^1,c^2,c^3 \in F_c$ such that $c^2_Ec^1 \succ c^3_Ec^1$, and \textit{null} otherwise (the empty set is null, by reflexivity of $\succsim$).\footnote{As we will see, we will be able to identify a probability $P$ which the DM uses to evaluate well-understood acts, and null events will be zero measure events under $P$.} The following axioms characterize the set of acts that are well-understood by the decision maker.
+The following axioms characterize the set of acts that are well-understood by the decision maker.